 The idea is to provide an environment where the personality of the child blossoms in a spontaneous way.
 Good conduct, emotional refinement, intellectual finesse, social responsibility, and a spiritual awareness are developed by the teachers through story-telling from the Puranas and other scriptures, singing of bhajans, chanting of stotrams, games, arts and crafts, plays, and other fun-filled activities.
 The children are encouraged to be responsible, alert, and sensitive members of society.

 Swami Chinmayananda believed that just as the strength of a wall depended on the quality of each brick, so too, the health of a society depended on the individuals.
 If the individuals are healthy, society is healthy.
-His strategy for building a new society was to “catch ’em young,” and that is what we are trying to accomplish at Chinmayam.
+His strategy for building a new society was to “catch ’em young,” and that is what we are trying to accomplish at Chinmaya Somnath.

 Chinmaya Somnath also offers additional classes and activities besides the regular Bala Vihar classes to help the children blossom and develop their multi-faceted talents.

-The senior Balavihar classes provide a forum for youth where they are provided an opportunity to discuss, debate, and understand the logic of our religion and its tenets and to become aware of their potential.
+The senior Bala vihar classes provide a forum for youth where they are provided an opportunity to discuss, debate, and understand the logic of our religion and its tenets and to become aware of their potential.
 After having gained this awareness, their potential is directed into creative channels.
-The high school students are encouraged to volunteer in the community and social service activities.
+The high school students are encouraged to volunteer in the community and participate in social service activities.
 Additionally, different career choices are discussed along with what it takes to be a professional in those disciplines.
 The aim of these classes is to prepare today’s youth to be responsible and successful adults of tomorrow.

 The annual session runs from September to June, parallel to the regular school calendar.